VinceZK/node-background-job/README.md

 Once you saved and scheduled the job, the job occurrences will be generated and shown in the "Occurrence" tab.
-You can search and filter the occurrences with status and time span.
+You can search and filter the occurrences with statuses and timespan.
 In the occurrence detail, you can check the application logs and the output.
 ![Occurrences](docs/Occurrences.png)